pvpscript/pastemngr/README.md

 #### register
 `register [-u USER] [--username USER]`

 Register the given user in the local database.
+This will fetch the user key associated with the given user name, and store it locally.

 #### remove
 `remove [-u USER] [--username USER]`